winbench/bench/docs/content/ref/config.md

 ### AppDeactivationTemplateFile {#AppDeactivationTemplateFile}

-* Description: The path to the app deactivation template file, which is copied during the Bench setup in case no custom configuration exists.
+* Description: The path to the app deactivation template file, which is copied during the Bench setup in case no user configuration exists.
 * Data Type: path
 * Default: `res\apps-deactivated.template.txt`
 * Type: System

 ### CustomAppIndexFile {#CustomAppIndexFile}

-* Description: The path to a library file with custom program definitions.
+* Description: The path to a library file with custom program definitions from the user.
 * Data Type: path
 * Default: `$CustomConfigDir$\apps.md`
 * Type: System